awsdocs/amazon-connect-admin-guide/doc_source/select-customer-profile.md

 ## Example 3: Accept incoming contact, multiple customer profiles found<a name="example3-select-customer-profile"></a>

 In some cases, multiple profiles may be returned for the same call or chat\.
 Use the summary information to verify the customer's identity\.
-For example, ask the customer to verify their their email address or account number, and then associate the contact with the right customer profile\.
+For example, ask the customer to verify their email address or account number, and then associate the contact with the right customer profile\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/customer-profiles-choose-profile-example3.png)